 UNDER THIS OBJECTIVE, THE CITY WILL WORK TO ACHIEVE AN APPROPRIATE BALANCE BETWEEN ECONOMIC DEVELOPMENT AND THE PRESERVATION OF THE NATURAL ENVIRONMENT, OPTIMISING NATURAL ASSETS, SECURING RESOURCES, AND CREATING A RESOURCE-EFFICIENT ECONOMY.
-AN IMPORTANT PART OF THIS WILL BE TO INSTITUTIONALISE RESILIENCE IN THE CITY AS WELL AS CAPE TOWN COMMUNITIES, EXPLORE FUTURE PROOFING STRATEGIES TO ENSURE RESOURCE EFFICIENCY IN CITY SYSTEMS AND BUSINESS MODELS, AND PROMOTE MORE RESOURCE-EFFICIENT GOODS, SERVICES AND PRODUCTION PROCESSES.
+AN IMPORTANT PART OF THIS WILL BE TO INSTITUTIONALISE RESILIENCE IN THE CITY AND CAPE TOWN COMMUNITIES, EXPLORE FUTURE-PROOFING STRATEGIES TO ENSURE RESOURCE EFFICIENCY IN CITY SYSTEMS AND BUSINESS MODELS, AND PROMOTE MORE RESOURCE-EFFICIENT GOODS, SERVICES AND PRODUCTION PROCESSES.

-PROGRAMME: 1.4.A ENERGY-EFFICIENCY AND SUPPLY PROGRAMME
+PROGRAMME 1.4.A: ENERGY-EFFICIENCY AND SUPPLY PROGRAMME

 As Cape Town's population and economy grow, its energy demands escalate rapidly.
-National electricity supply constraints, transport congestion, rising electricity and fuel costs, as well as the need to transform our city spatially require innovative and sustainable responses.
-Committed to building a more sustainable and secure energy future for Cape Town, the City has adopted the Cape Town Energy2040 Goal, which covers a range of measures over the five-year term towards achieving set energy and carbon emission reduction targets for 2020, 2030 and 2040.
-The 2020 target is to reduce citywide carbon emissions by 13% off a business-as-usual trajectory.
-The respective targets will build on and support existing interventions as well as identify new areas for action.
+National electricity supply constraints, transport congestion, rising electricity and fuel costs, and the need to transform our city spatially require innovative and sustainable responses.
+Committed to building a more sustainable and secure energy future for Cape Town, the City has adopted the Cape Town Energy2040 Goal in 2015, which covers a range of measures towards achieving energy and carbon emission reduction targets for 2020, 2030 and 2040.

-The City is currently also updating its Energy2040 Goal, as it plans to intensify its efforts of pursuing carbon neutrality by 2050.
-This is in line with the Paris Agreement, which aims to limit the global temperature increase to 1,5 $^{\circ}\text{C}$ so as to prevent catastrophic climate change and deliver a more sustainable, inclusive, efficient and resilient future for all.
+A process is currently under way to update and replace the Energy2040 Goal, as the City plans to intensify its efforts in pursuing carbon neutrality by 2050.
+This is in line with the Paris Agreement, which aims to limit the global temperature increase to 1,5° C so as to prevent catastrophic climate change and deliver a more sustainable, inclusive, efficient and resilient future for all.
+The City remains committed to rapidly expanding its sustainable energy programmes and ramping up its climate action commitments (see 'climate change mitigation projects' below).
+Existing programmes and projects in support of this include the following:

-Independent power producers project
+Independent power producers and own-generation project